mickaelseznec/cuda-lab/assignments/Part_1/Subject-Part1-en.md

 Some code is already there to help you.
 In this exercise, you are expected to run your kernel within a **single** block.
 Just make it the appropriate size for your data.

-Here is the image is reprensented as a contiguous array of unsigned bytes (grayscale).
+Here, the image is reprensented as a contiguous array of unsigned bytes (grayscale).
 You just need to sum the two input images and store the result in the output image.

 Feel free to use *reference.cpp* as an example for your kernel implementation.
 If you need details about a particular CUDA API, some documentation in also included at the root of this project.
 Just run `tar xzf documentation.tar.gz` to decompress it.